gmerrigantu/fasta-compress/README.md

 # FASTA Compress

-A simple and efficient tool to compress and decompress FASTA files using 2-bit encoding for DNA sequences.
+A basic tool to compress and decompress FASTA files using 2-bit encoding for DNA sequences.

 ## Features